podcasts » studio visits/interviews

 Amir Lyles amid art work and artifacts the line his house.

 This episode is edited by Peter Crimmins.
 The music is by Eric Biondo.
 Thanks to the Knight Foundation for helping us get the ball rolling on this project.
-Thanks to J-Lab‘s Enterprise Reporting Fund and William Penn Foundation for additional support and to our partner WHYY NewsWorks for their ongoing support and for sharing artblog radio episodes on the arts & culture page of their community news site NewsWorks.org.
-You can subscribe to artblog radio on iTunes.
+Thanks to J-Lab‘s Enterprise Reporting Fund and William Penn Foundation for additional support and to our partner WHYY NewsWorks for their ongoing support.
+You can listen to Artblog Radio on Apple and Spotify.

 City Arts Salon at Sharktown (on Facebook)